eugenebasianomutya/Test-Repo/README.md

 # Test-Repo
-This is a sample repo
+This is a sample repository